 Recent Headlines

-We have had a number of enquiries regarding the recent news that those accessing Mounjaro®/tirzepatide through private prescribers might observe a significant price increase from September 2025.
-We would recommend you contact your private prescriber in the first instance to discuss your options as we cannot advise on your private prescription.
+If you have been affected by the price increase of Mounjaro®/tirzepatide we would recommend you contact your private prescriber in the first instance to discuss your options as we cannot advise on your private prescription.

 Things you may wish to discuss with your private prescriber: